morrownr/USB-WiFi/README.md

 ```

 -----
-Adapter Reviews:

-2021-05-17 (New Reviews in Progress)
+2021-05-17 (New Tests in Progress)

-USB WiFi Adapter Comparison (listed in order by signal level)
+USB WiFi Adapter Performance Comparison (listed in order by signal level)

 ```
 Adapter				Chipset			USB Capability